 A farming family

-Much of the agricultural land bounded by London Road, Horton Road and Ditton Road was also farmed by Kinross, in fact he owned and rented a number of farms and land in the area, including Yeoveney Manor.
+Much of the agricultural land bounded by London Road, Horton Road and Ditton Road was also farmed by Kinross, in fact he owned and rented a number of farms and land in the area, including Yeoveney Manor, amounting to some 1500 acres in total.
 (His children, John and Jenny, appeared on the 1911 Census at Yeoveney where John was managing his father’s farm.)
-In total, it was said Jock was responsible for some 1500 acres.

 Jock had firm views on how to succeed in farming.
 “Kinross is strongly of the opinion that a farmer must be a man of enterprise and energy if he is to make a successful business of it and that if he will combine with these points mental ability and scientific knowledge there is no doubt that farming as a business can be made profitable in the present day,” reported Slough Observer.